 As we journey through menopause, our bodies go through many different changes.
 But one of the most noticeable of all is the transformation of our skin.

-As estrogen levels fall, this has a knock-on effect on the health and appearance of our skin.
-But while nobody looks forward to dry skin, wrinkles, rosacea, and acne, it’s important to remember that this is a natural part of life.
-So we need to practice self-care and self-acceptance during this transformative time.
+As estrogen levels fall, this has an effect on the health and appearance of our skin.
+It is important to practice self-care and self-acceptance during this transformative time.

-If you’re struggling with skin changes during menopause, talk to your doctor.
-Or, better book an appointment with a dermatologist.
+If you’re struggling with skin changes during menopause, talk to your primary care doctor or dermatologist.
 With their expertise, you can find an accurate diagnosis and a treatment plan that works for you.

 With the right care and guidance, you can pass the menopausal phase looking and feeling your absolute best.